 You don’t want to spread yourself out too thin.

-Focus on quality over quantity, and your budget will go a lot further (especially if you don’t have a large marketing budget).
+Focus on quality over quantity, and your budget will go much further (especially if you don’t have a large marketing budget).
 Don’t try to bid on everything.
 If you’re only looking to generate leads for a specific part of your business, focus your keywords on that part of your business.

 Avoid tangentially related keywords and keep your focus narrowed.
 Don’t try to go for every single keyword you think could be related to your business, or you can quickly find yourself an inch deep and a mile wide.